kheops2713/urlencode/README.md

 - an encoded URL containing `%00` will be truncated when decoded because it translates as a null character;
-- it does not process strings longer than 4095 bytes.
+- it does not process strings longer than 4095 bytes;
+- errors are not handled.